Save

 Genre

-DAHMER, with the massive wave of debate it has generated, polarizing critics and viewers alike, and with its shocking viewing figures, provides further evidence not only of how reality and fiction contaminate each other but also of how the true crime genre is nowadays one of the most appreciated and popular, despite the ethical concerns that come with such a genre.
-Finally, the series offers an anthropological perspective on how the psychological processes that true crime dramas trigger in the public are evolving to better reflect the modern world.
+Building on this basic premise, Dahmer – Monster: The Jeffrey Dahmer Story (or just DAHMER) – the first season of Monster, Netflix’s true crime anthology series created by the tight-knit artistic duo of Ryan Murphy and Ian Brennan – can tell us much more than just the real-life events behind one of America’s most heinous serial killers.
+DAHMER, with the massive wave of debate it has generated, polarizing critics and viewers alike, and with its shocking viewership numbers, provides further evidence not only of how reality and fiction contaminate each other but also of how the true crime genre has become one of the most appreciated and popular today, despite the ethical concerns inherent in such a genre.
+Finally, the series offers an anthropological perspective on how the psychological processes true crime dramas trigger in viewers are evolving to better reflect the modern world.

 The Milwaukee Cannibal